 The chapters are organized to facilitate use of the practice note and to align it with the structure of the SAO.
 Chapter 1 introduces the practice note.
-It is followed by four chapters (Chapter 2 through Chapter 2</a
+It is followed by four chapters (Chapter 2 through Chapter 5) that line up with the four required sections of the SAO: IDENTIFICATION, SCOPE, OPINION, and RELEVANT COMMENTS (sections 3 through 6 of the Instructions).
+As described in the NAIC Instructions,

-"The Statement of Actuarial Opinion must consist of an IDENTIFICATION paragraph identifying the Appointed Actuary; a SCOPE paragraph identifying the subjects on which an opinion is to be expressed and describing the scope of the Appointed Actuary's work; an OPINION paragraph expressing his or her opinion with respect to such subjects; and one or more additional RELEVANT COMMENTS paragraphs.
+"The Actuarial Opinion must consist of an IDENTIFICATION paragraph identifying the Appointed Actuary; a SCOPE paragraph identifying the subjects on which an opinion is to be expressed and describing the scope of the Appointed Actuary's work; an OPINION paragraph expressing his or her opinion with respect to such subjects; and one or more additional RELEVANT COMMENTS paragraphs.
 These four Sections must be clearly designated."

 Chapter 6 provides additional considerations around the SAO, including filing requirements and considerations when the Appointed Actuary becomes aware of errors in the SAO.
 Chapter 7 covers the AOS and Chapter 8 covers the Actuarial Report, which is considered to be the culmination of the SAO process.
-Finally Chapter 9 provides resources for the Appointed Actuary.
+Finally, Chapter 9 provides resources for the Appointed Actuary.

 The four appendices have been organized to make it easier to locate pertinent information.
-Appendix I provides the NAIC SAO and AOS Instructions, along with the NAIC Data Testing Requirements.
-Appendix II provides the 2018 AOWG Regulatory Guidance.
+Appendix I provides the NAIC SAO and AOS Instructions, along with the excerpt of the NAIC Annual Statement Instructions regarding auditor data testing.
+Appendix II provides the 2019 AOWG Regulatory Guidance.
 Appendix III contains more detailed information about specific topics that may not be common to all SAOs.
 Appendix IV provides the SSAPs from NAIC's Accounting Practices and Procedures Manual deemed to be particularly applicable to actuaries signing NAIC property and casualty SAOs.